getspooky/cookiescript/README.md

     - "server/middlewares/Hello@TrimString"
 ```

-🚧 Validation

-Validation is the most important aspect while designing an application.
+🚧 Validation is the most important aspect while designing an application.
 It validates the incoming data.
 By default CookieScript uses a `express-validator` package to validate incoming HTTP requests with a variety of powerful validation rules.

 To learn about CookieScript's powerful validation features, let's assume we have the following routes defined in our `server/Routes.yml` file: